 That man descended from our noble race.

 No monkey ever deserted his wife,

 Starved her babies or ruined her life.

 And you’ve never known a mother monk,

-To leave her babies with others to bunk,
+To leave her babies and find another bunk,

 Or pass them on from one to another,